The Guarini Center—advancing innovative energy and environmental policies for a sustainable economy.

 The Guarini Center focuses on environmental and energy challenges at the local, regional, and international levels.
 Our work is rooted in a belief that with appropriate strategies, regulatory policies can simultaneously achieve environmental and economic objectives.
 The Guarini Center endeavors to advance such strategies.
 Specifically, through policy-relevant research and multi-stakeholder dialogues with professionals in government, business, law, and the NGO community, we identify legal and policy solutions for tackling environmental and energy challenges.

 The Guarini Center conducts research and issues publications that further our mission of facilitating the transition to a robust, low-carbon economy.
-Our current research and work in the areas of Urban Environmental Law, Energy Law & Policy, Oceans, International Environmental Law, and Capacity Building each recognize the inextricable link between the environment and energy and the necessity of developing innovative policy tools to drive systemic change.
+Our current research and work in the areas of Urban Environmental Law, Energy Law & Policy, Oceans & Plastics, Climate Change, and Capacity Building each recognize the inextricable link between the environment and energy and the necessity of developing innovative policy tools to drive systemic change.

 Public and Private Events